Vanguard Review 2020

 Vanguard is headquartered in Valley Forge, Pa. and employs over 17,600 people in four offices in the U.S. and 15 international offices.

-Perhaps the most impressive figure about Vanguard is that it has over $5.6 trillion in assets under management and 30 million individual investors.
+Perhaps the most impressive figure about Vanguard is that as of January 2020, it has over $6 trillion in assets under management and 30 million individual investors.

 Vanguard is also the world’s largest mutual fund provider, and they are the second largest provider of ETFs.

-Founded in 1975 by John Bogle—who I’m forever grateful to for sending me a handwritten note about my book before he passed away—Vanguard began as the world’s first index mutual fund.
+Vanguard was founded in 1975 by John Bogle—who I’m forever grateful to for sending me a handwritten note about my book before he passed away.

 Bogle started Vanguard with the goal of making money only for its own clients as opposed to outside investors.
-This “client-owned” structure enables Vanguard to keep their fees low even to this day.
+Vanguard is “client-owned”, meaning the company is owned by its funds, which in turn are owned by their shareholders.
+This structure enables Vanguard to keep their fees low even to this day.

-Rather than running a for-profit model that might include paying commissions to its employees for selling funds or offering huge bonuses to executives, any profits that Vanguard makes are redirected back into its funds in order to keep fees low for shareholders.
+Rather than paying commissions to its employees for selling funds or offering huge bonuses to executives, any profits that Vanguard makes are redirected back into its funds in order to keep fees low for shareholders.

 Vanguard Services and Features